 The show was hosted by Anthony Edge (left), International Artistic Director, and Jason LaChance (right), label.m ambassador.
 The chemistry between these two was part of what made this show great.
 They were animated and engaging throughout the entire night.

-After introductions they dove right into giving us the details on label.m’s 2015 campaign, which will be launching either just before Christmas, or into the new year.
+After introductions, they dove right into giving us the details on label.m’s 2015 campaign, which will be launching either just before Christmas or into the new year.
 Most of their coming campaign is in black and white.
 That type of advertising is huge for this coming year and they are right on trend with all the high brand names with this.
 2015 is going to be a year of individuality.
 The styles are going to have a 1970’s punk flair with plaid, leather and crop tops being huge, which is something that we are already seeing a lot of in the stores and on the runways.
-Hair styles are taking cue from this trend.
+Hairstyles are taking a cue from this trend.
 Matte hair was in this past year, but now it’s all about shiny, wavy, choppy and short fringes.
 The key techniques for this are undercutting, disconnections, inversions and versatility.

 After telling us about the 2015 campaign they each demonstrated two different haircuts, one long and one short.
 They utilized the styles and cutting techniques that they had discussed prior.
-This was great to see since I didn’t understand all of the terminology or cutting techniques that they discussed earlier..
+This was great to see since I didn’t understand all of the terminology or cutting techniques that they discussed earlier.

-The first hair cut that Anthony Edge demonstrated was one straight out of the campaign.
+The first haircut that Anthony Edge demonstrated was one straight out of the campaign.
 It’s a cut that allows you to keep the length but still add a lot of movement into the hair.

-Anthony’s second cut was on short hair.
-He went with the under cut for this style so that depending on how the hair was styled, or if the hair was tucked behind the ear, it would show the short pieces.
+Anthony’s second cut was with short hair.
+He went with the undercut for this style so that depending on how the hair was styled, or if the hair was tucked behind the ear, it would show the short pieces.
 This cut definitely allows for a lot of versatility and gives the hair amazing movement.
 Something that Anthony Edge was adamant about was to not over think the haircut.
 You can’t keep going back and trying to make every piece perfect.
 The imperfections help make the cuts what they are.

 Jason LaChance’s first haircut was a short one.
 He focused on inversion for this style with it shorter in the back and just slightly longer in the front.
 When styled this cut also gives the hair a lot of movement and has tons of versatility with all of the different styling options.